 - Prepare your smoker for cold smoking by following your specific brands instructions.
 You should set your temperature no higher than 100°F. Add your preferred woods.
 I like a mix of hickory & apple for this recipe.
 Hang or place your ham in the smoker and old smoke at 100°F for no longer than 12 hours.

-This ham can be served hot straight out of the smoker, when you open the smoker and that smell wafts out its hard not to want some.
+This ham can be served hot straight out of the smoker.
 I think its delicious with a side of garlic green beans and a big helping of mashed sweet potato.

 If you are storing the ham make sure to let it rest until it's at room temperature, then cover and refrigerate.
 You can refrigerate for up to 1 week.